Elizabeth Chamblee Burch

 She has been a Visiting Professor at Harvard Law School and won the American Law Institute’s Early Career Scholars Medal in 2015 for her scholarship’s potential to improve the law governing class actions and multidistrict litigation.
 She has also won the Fred.
 C. Zacharias Memorial Prize for professional responsibility scholarship and the Mangano Dispute Resolution Advancement Award for groundbreaking scholarship on multidistrict litigation.

-Her prior scholarship includes Judging Multidistrict Litigation, New York University Law Review (2015), Monopolies in Multidistrict Litigation, Vanderbilt Law Review (2017), and Repeat Players in Multidistrict Litigation, Cornell Law Review (2017) (with Margaret S. Williams), which introduced data on repeat player attorneys, connected those players to the deals they designed, and illustrated how insiders may profit from the current system.
+Her recent scholarship includes Against Bankruptcy: Public Litigation Values Verses the Endless Quest for Global Peace in Mass Litigation, Yale Law Review Forum (2024) (with Abbe R. Gluck & Adam S. Zimmerman, as well two articles that examine how plaintiffs in mass torts feel about the justice system, Perceptions of Justice in Multidistrict Litigation: Voices from the Crowd, Cornell Law Review (2022) (with Margaret S. Williams) and MDL for the People, Iowa Law Review (2023) (with Margaret S. Williams.
+Her prior work, Monopolies in Multidistrict Litigation, Vanderbilt Law Review (2017), and Repeat Players in Multidistrict Litigation, Cornell Law Review (2017) (with Margaret S. Williams), introduced data on repeat player attorneys, connected those players to the deals they designed, and illustrated how insiders may profit from the current system.
 Other articles such as Litigating Together: Social, Moral, and Legal Obligations, Boston University Law Review (2011), Disaggregating, Washington University Law Review (2013), and Procedural Justice in Nonclass Aggregation, Wake Forest Law Review (2009), highlight mass-tort plaintiffs’ relationship with the justice system and the dilemmas they face in a system that affords them a jury trial in name only.

-Burch has published over 30 articles and essays in journals such as the New York University Law Review, Cornell Law Review, Virginia Law Review, and Vanderbilt Law Review.
-She co-authors a leading casebook on complex litigation titled The Law of Class Actions and Other Aggregate Litigation with the late Richard A. Nagareda, Robert G. Bone, Charles Silver, and Patrick Woolley.
+Burch has published over 40 articles and essays and co-authors a leading casebook on complex litigation titled The Law of Class Actions and Other Aggregate Litigation with the late Richard A. Nagareda, Robert G. Bone, and Patrick Woolley.
 In 2013, she was elected as a member of the American Law Institute.

 \\